Moving to or from Norway triggers many tax questions. The most common questions are related to Norwegian resident criteria and tax return obligations.

 Read more: A brief guide to your Norwegian tax return

-Norwegian residency is first of all determined by the number of days spent in Norway.
+First of all, Norwegian residency is determined by the number of days spent in Norway.
 You will be considered a tax resident if you are present in Norway for more than 183 days in any 12-month period or more than 270 days during a 36-month period.

 If you stay in Norway for more than 183 days during the year you move to Norway, you will be deemed tax resident from your first day in Norway.
 If the 183 days are split between two income years, you will become tax resident from 1 January the second year.

 Deductions for paid tax